 Confirm at the start of the apprenticeship that there is available time you will allow for the apprentice to be able to complete their apprenticeship within their working hours.
-There will be 20% of allocated time throughout the week in order to do so, excluding English and maths.
+There will be 6 hours throughout the week in order to do so, excluding English and maths.

-Allow for at least 20% of the apprentice’s time to be spent on off- the-job training and allow reasonable access to Wise Origin College staff for the purpose of providing assessment and/or underpinning knowledge.
+Allow for at least 6 hours a week of the apprentice’s time to be spent on off-the-job training and allow reasonable access to Wise Origin College staff for the purpose of providing assessment and/or underpinning knowledge.

 After successful completion of the apprenticeship, if the apprentice wishes to remain with the employer and a vacancy arises, the employer should offer this opportunity to the apprentice.

 Provide appropriate supervision to support, encourage and monitor the apprentice in the workplace including provision of a nominated mentor and deputy to ensure continuity of supervision.